News & Events

 Hellenic Society of Medical Psychology and Balint Groups

-In 2012, a small group of psychoanalytically-oriented psychologists in Athens, interested in the exchange of clinicians on their work with patients, learned about Balint groups and formed the first ongoing case-discussion group based on the Balint methodology.
-Very soon the first doctor, a neurologist, was added to the group, as Balint groups were originally created for doctors, and the main purpose of the group became from that point onwards the dissemination of the method that highlights the importance of the therapeutic relationship and the unconscious dynamics involved in it, among health professionals.
-Very shortly after, at the initiative of its members, the group was placed under the auspices of the British Balint Society in the context of which the training of the first group leaders took place.
-Thus, the first formal Balint group in Greece was formed under the name the “Hellenic Balint Group”.
+In 2012, a small group of psychologists in Athens formed a case-discussion group based on the Balint methodology and very soon the first doctor was added to the group.
+A short while after, at the initiative of its members, the group was placed under the auspices of the British Balint Society in the context of which the training of the first group leaders has taken place.
+Thus, the first formal Balint group in Greece was formed, which is a case-discussion group for doctors, psychologists and other health professionals that puts at the centre of the presentation and the discussion, the therapeutic relationship and the patient’s psychology.

 What are Balint groups?